jedelfraisse/LuxfordPTA/DocFX/events/list.md

 ---

-## 📅 Regular Monthly Events
+## 📅 General Membership Meetings

-### PTA General Meetings
+The PTA will hold three General Membership Meetings during the 2025-2026 school year:

-**When:** First Tuesday of each month at 7:00 PM
+- **October**
-**Where:** School Cafeteria
+- **January**
-**Next Meeting:** September 3, 2025 (First meeting with new board)
+- **May**

-**Special Election Meeting:** August 20, 2025 at 11:45 AM for board elections.
+All parents and guardians are encouraged to attend these meetings to stay informed about school activities, participate in important decisions, and connect with the PTA board and other families.
+Specific dates and times will be announced in advance of each meeting.

-All parents and guardians are welcome to attend our monthly meetings to stay informed about school activities and have a voice in PTA decisions.
-The new board elected on August 20th will lead these meetings starting in September.
+Before each PTA event, we will hold a planning event to gather input, discuss agenda items, and coordinate upcoming activities.
+These planning sessions may be virtual or held at the school, and all are welcome to participate to help make every event a success.

 ---